r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 - the key to use (use runic alphabeth)
 - how the input text should be splitted.
 Valid values are **word, clause, paragraph, segment, chapter, line, page**.
-These names come from [iddqd transcription of Liber Primus](https://github.com/rtkd/iddqd/tree/master/liber-primus__transcription--master).
+These names come from [rtkd transcription of Liber Primus](https://github.com/rtkd/iddqd/tree/master/liber-primus__transcription--master).
 At the beginning of each chunk, the key index is reset.
 Segment is probably the most useful one.